-- a.
-Assessee carries on at least two units - b.
+- b.
 Out of such units at least one is eligible for deduction and at least one is not eligible for exemption - c.
 Goods or services are transferred from eligible unit to any non eligible unit or vice versa - d.
-The consideration for such transfer does not correspond to the market value of such goods as on the date of transfer then, deduction shall be computed as if the transfer, in either case, had been made at the market value\$ of such goods or services as on that date.
+The consideration for such transfer does not correspond to the market value of such goods as on the date of transfer

-Market value in relation to any goods or services means:
+§ Market value in relation to any goods or services means: